Skip to content

 Playwright

 The official Flakiness.io reporter for Playwright Test.
+The open source implementation is available at github.com/flakiness/playwright.

-1. Install the Flakiness.io SDK package:
+1. Install the Flakiness.io Playwright reporter:

 Terminal window